floitsch/dart-irc-codelab/codelab.md

 ==========

-In this code lab, you build an IRC bot that produces random sentences based on knowledge it learned from "reading" existing texts.
+In this code lab, you build an IRC bot that produces random sentences based on knowledge it learned from "reading" existing documents.

 Step 0
 ------